Causal inference with dyadic data in randomized experiments: Estimation of the global average treatment effect with dyadic data

 \subsection{Asymptotic properties}

-In this section, we focus on the asymptotic properties of the proposed estimators \eqref{eq:tauhat} and \eqref{eq:tauha} under Bernoulli randomization and complete randomization.
-Note that in the design-based framework, randomness is only from the treatment assignment.
-The Bernoulli randomization follows ${\rm pr}(\bm{z})=\prod_{i=1}^n p_{i}^{z_i}q_{i}^{1-z_i}$, that is, each $Z_i$ independent follows ${\rm Bernoulli}(p_i)$ for some given assignment probabilities $p_i$ for $1\leq i\leq n$.
-It is pervasive in online controlled experiments.
-Complete randomization first determines the number of treated units, say $n_1$, and then randomly assigns $n_1$ units to the treatment group with probability ${\rm pr}(\bm{z})= \binom{n}{n_1} \text { if } \sum_{i=1}^n z_i=n_1$ and ${\rm pr}(\bm{z})= 0$ otherwise.
-The dyadic outcomes with a unit $i$ are correlated due to the treatment assignment $Z_i$.
-Therefore, the convergence rate and asymptotic distribution of the proposed estimator rely on the dependence structure within dyadic outcomes induced by the treatment assignment and network complexity.
-We introduce the following quantities to characterise the degree of complexity of the network defined by the neighbour sets.
-We let $|\mathcal{S}|$ denote the cardinality of set $\mathcal{S}$.
+In this section, we focus on the asymptotic properties of the proposed estimators \eqref{eq:tauhat} and \eqref{eq:tauha}.
+Under Bernoulli randomization, the assignment probability is ${\rm pr}(\bm{z})=\prod_{i=1}^n p_{i}^{z_i}q_{i}^{1-z_i}$, where each $Z_i$ independently follows ${\rm Bernoulli}(p_i)$ for prescribed probabilities $p_i$ for $1\leq i\leq n$.
+This design is common in online controlled experiments.
+Under complete randomization, the number of treated units is fixed at $n_1$, and all assignments with exactly $n_1$ treated units are equally likely: ${\rm pr}(\bm{z})= \binom{n}{n_1}^{-1} \text { if } \sum_{i=1}^n z_i=n_1$ and ${\rm pr}(\bm{z})= 0$ otherwise.
+Even though treatment is assigned at the unit level, the estimators aggregate dyadic outcomes, creating dependence among dyads that share a unit.
+Consequently, the convergence rate and asymptotic distribution depend on both the randomization design and the complexity of dyadic interaction structure.
+The Supplementary Material further extends the analysis to cluster randomization, which is useful when treatment is assigned at the level of groups rather than individual units.
+To quantify this complexity, we introduce degree-related quantities defined from the potential neighbour sets.
+For a set $\mathcal S$, let $|\mathcal S|$ denote its cardinality.